Frequently Asked Questions

 No, but do not expose your device to naked flame or heat as this will damage the device.

 No, you do not need to wear your device all the time.
 Many users of QTECH experience long-lasting pain relief having removed the device.
 Others wear it most of the time for the purpose of preventing the return of pain.
 Some wear the device during sleep and playing sport.
 Choose use of the device that best suits your lifestyle and its effectiveness for you.

 The use of a QTECH device should not interfere with medications.
 Consult your doctor/family physician if you have any concerns.

-If you have allergy to any of the main materials in QTECH – silicone in the band or silver plate on the clasp – it is advisable not to use the device.
-If irritation rather than an allergic reaction occurs, a light cotton or muslin cloth can be wrapped around the wrist or elbow in advance of wearing those devices where the silicone is in contact with the skin.
+If you have an allergy to any of the main materials in QTECH – silicone in the band or metal in the clasp – it is advisable not to use the device.
+If irritation rather than an allergic reaction occurs, a light cotton or muslin cloth can be wrapped around the wrist or elbow in advance of wearing those devices to avoid contact with the skin.
 To date we have seen no allergic reactions to the device.

 QTECH is registered as a Class 1 Medical Device with the UK’s MHRA (Medicines and Healthcare Regulatory Agency).

 Whilst it is not necessary to inform your family physician there is no harm in mentioning it when you see them, particularly if you are attending consultations for an underlying condition.

 Yes, we ship internationally.
 Shipping price will show on checkout for your country.